HomeTriangle Guide: Indoor Plants That Are Unsafe For Kids And Pets

 English Ivy

 English ivy has small, pointed leaves and makes for a delicate display.
-These plants have fine vines that cast a loose tangle that prevents them from draping to the extend of other ivy varieties.
+These plants have fine vines that cast a loose tangle that prevents them from draping to the extent of other ivy varieties.
 The good thing about English ivy is that it is easier to keep out of reach from children and pets because if consumed it can cause a wide range of symptoms including weakness, vomiting, throat swelling, dermatitis, rash, and ataxia.

 Cyclamen